-School Psychology students receive assistance with field placement through the School Psychology department.
-Candidates begin Practicum placement and experience in the first (1st) semester of the program and complete 450 hours during the first two (2) years of the program.
+School Psychology students receive assistance with field placement through the School Psychology Department.
+Candidates begin practicum placement and experience in the first (1st) semester of the program and complete 450 hours during the first two (2) years of the program.
 Because candidates will need to visit assigned local schools, candidates will need to adjust their work and other commitment schedules to accommodate 5-10 hours a week during public school hours to complete these assignments.
-At the end of the second (2nd) year of the program, candidates will apply to recruiting school districts for a 1,200-hour school psychology internship or field placement.
-Some of these are paid positions.
+At the end of the second (2nd) year of the program, candidates will apply to recruiting school districts for a 1,200-hour School Psychology internship or field placement.
+Some of these are paid positions, but many are not.